srajgopalan/solace-ci-cd-demo/README.md

 - Virtual Message Router: SolOS 7.2.1
 - Message Router Appliance: SolOS 7.2.2

+__NOTE:__ The sample has been created to illustrate how SEMPv2 can be used to integrate Solace with a CI/CD pipeline.
+You may need to modify the samples to align with your custom environment, as well as apply security, hardening and other production readiness considerations as necessary.

 ## Contents

 This repository contains an ansible playbook which uses the Solace SEMPv2 RESTful administration API to create a new messaging environment on an existing Solace message router.
 For a nice introduction to the SEMPv2 Management API , check out this [blog](https://solace.com/blog/products-tech/introducing-semp-v2-solace-message-routers-configuration-reinvented), as well as the [SEMP tutorials home page](http://dev.solace.com/get-started/semp-tutorials/)

-The sample can be used as-is for automated deployment of your Solace messaging environments for Continuous Integration.
+The sample can be used for automated deployment of your Solace messaging environments for Continuous Integration.
 Additionally, you can integrate this into your pipeline for Continuous Deployments.
 This is explained in the subsequent sections.

 ## Automated provisioning in a CI environment